-The discounted rate stated herein for Contract #103329 shall be applicable to transportation by Duluth for deliveries to the alternate delivery point of POI 98 Ogden Deferred Delivery for volumes ultimately to be delivered to POI 3059 Zone E/F Duluth, except that the maximum Tariff reservation and commodity rates will be applicable for all discounted entitlement for the entire month in which Duluth transports more volumes away from the FDD storage account using Contract #103329 than were transported to Duluth’s FDD storage account using Contract # 103329 within the FDD cycle year.
+The discounted rate stated herein for Contract #103329 shall be applicable to transportation by Duluth for deliveries to the delivery point of POI 98 Ogden Deferred Delivery for volumes ultimately delivered to POI 3059 Zone E/F Duluth, except that the maximum Tariff reservation and commodity rates will be applicable for all discounted entitlement for the entire month in which Duluth transports more volumes away from the FDD storage account using Contract #103329 than were transported to Duluth’s FDD storage account using Contract # 103329 within the same FDD cycle year.

 If it is determined as a result of any decision or regulation issued by the FERC or other administrative agency or a court of competent jurisdiction (i) that any discount provided to Duluth by Northern would, in effect, require Northern to provide similar discounts to other shippers or that the providing of such discounted rates to Duluth provided Duluth an undue preference or would subject other shippers to undue discrimination, or (ii) that Northern is required to allocate costs to the service provided hereunder or recognize revenue as if it were charging rates in excess of the discounted rates provided for herein, then Northern shall immediately notify Duluth of any such determination, and if Duluth is not already paying the then effective maximum transportation rates, the maximum reservation fee and maximum commodity rate(s) provided for in Northern’s then effective Tariff shall be paid by Duluth effective five (5) days after the date of said notice and Duluth may terminate the Agreement of 5 days written notice to Northern from the date of Northern’s notification to Duluth

-t
+In no event shall the rates exceed the maximum rate or be less than the minimum rate authorized under Northern’s Tariff.
+In the event the rates agreed to pursuant hereto are or become greater than the maximum or less than the minimum under Northern’s Tariff, then Duluth agrees that Northern will immediately decrease the rate(s) herein down to the maximum or increase the rate(s) herein up to the minimum.

+Notwithstanding anything in this agreement to the contrary, in the event the Federal Regulatory Commission (“Commission”) modifies the rules, regulations or policy regarding the collection or discounting of the GRI surcharge as such existed on January 1, 1997, then effective concurrently with such Commission modification to the GRI surcharge, the discounted rate herein shall be deemed to not include the GRI surcharge, and Duluth shall pay the GRI surcharge in addition to the discounted rate.
+In such event, Northern agrees to discount the GRI surcharge to the maximum extent possible which does not require Northern to absorb any GRI cost resulting from the modified GRI surcharge.

+In the event that Northern implements an alternative rate design different from that existing as of the date hereof or Northern’s maximum tariff rate is reduced from that existing as of the date hereof, the parties agree to renegotiate the rate to achieve the same economic value to both parties.

+Duluth agrees that if it utilizes Northern’s capacity release program to release, on either a temporary or permanent basis, any capacity subject to the discount contained herein at a rate greater than the discounted rate, Duluth shall receive a demand charge credit only for the amount of the discounted rate agreed to herein.

+During the term of this Agreement, Duluth will not oppose Northern’s proposals in recognizing any discount adjustments for demand and commodity volumes/revenues when developing rates in any regulatory proceeding.